 White’s Tree Frog Overview

-However, these frogs scream when they encounter danger in an attempt to scare off predators.
+However, White’s Tree Frogs scream when they encounter danger in an attempt to scare off predators.
 They often squeak when they are touched.
 Some people find this endearing, while others avoid touching their frogs for this exact reason.

-Due to its laidback nature, this is a common pet across much of the world.
+Due to their laidback nature, this is a common pet across much of the world.
 Researchers are also interested in them due to their antibacterial and antiviral skin secretions, which have been proven helpful for medical research.
-While many tree frogs are currently undergoing population declines, this one is listed as Least Concerned.
+While many tree frogs are currently undergoing population declines, White’s Tree Frog is listed as Least Concerned.

 How Much Do White’s Tree Frogs Cost?